Study Abroad Program Overview

 Study abroad at the prestigious Complutense University of Madrid

-, the largest university in Spain.
-Like most major European universities, the Complutense has medieval origins, but in the late 20th century a dramatic expansion and modernization placed it at the forefront of higher education in Spain.
-You may pursue virtually any major at Complutense, and the EAP Study Center Director and staff stand ready to assist you in navigating the academic offerings of this large institution.
+, the largest and often most highly ranked university in Spain.
+Like most major European universities, the Complutense has medieval origins, but in the late 20th century a dramatic expansion and modernization placed it at the forefront of Spanish higher education.
+You may pursue virtually any major at the Complutense, and the UCEAP staff stand ready to assist you in navigating the academic offerings of this large institution.

 Enhance Your Program with a Summer Term